-The first macronutrient that needs to be fulfilled in your post workout meal is carbohydrates.
-After you work out, your insulin sensitivity is at its highest after a good workout.
-That means this is one of the few times when you can eat carbohydrates without any real fear of them being stored as fat.
+In addition, your insulin sensitivity is at its highest after a good workout.
+That means this is one of the few times you can eat carbohydrates without any real fear of them being stored as fat.
 It’s also a nutrient timing strategy I implement with clients who run into weight loss plateaus.

 Eat Protein After Your Workout

-The second macronutrient that needs to be fulfilled in your post workout meal is protein.
 Your muscles are primarily made up of protein building blocks called amino acids.
 During exercise, you tear down your muscles so that they can be rebuilt bigger and stronger so they are more resilient to stress.
 This happens through a process called muscle protein synthesis.
 In order for protein synthesis to occur, you need protein.